JvanKatwijk/qt-dab/README.md

 For windows there is an installer, to be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.
 The installer will also call the official installer for the dll implementing the api for getting access to the SDRplay devices.

-Furthermore, the releases section contains a "zipped" folder, with executables for this and other programs.

 If you want to compile it by yourself, please install Qt through its online installer, see https://www.qt.io/